wangyx240/real_time_emotion_recognition_based_on_face/README.md

 # How to run:
 1. Using detector.py to run.
 2. If you don't have a cuda GPU with your machine, please modify the detect_emotion_image function in detector.py
-3. To make the real-time detector work well, please use it when light condition is good.
+3. To make the real-time detector work well, please make sure in good illumination

 # To train your own model:
 The model is trained based the Ravdess Dataset and I use OpenCV-tensorflow module to extract all the face area from dataset as training samples.